tim-kuiper/tim-kuiper.github.io/cv.md

 ### 02/2023 - current
 * Same position / team but with a new employer
 * Worked on setting up a logical layout for application deployment using GitOps tools such as Fleet, Helm and Kustomize
-* Worked on building a custom container(s) for internal use, mainly for scheduling CronJobs to backup different applications such as Postgres and Hashicorp Vault to S3
+* Worked on building a custom container(s) for internal use, mainly for scheduling CronJobs to backup different applications such as Postgres (CNPG) and Hashicorp Vault to S3
 * Worked on building custom scripts for managing secrets using Hashicorp Vault and External Secrets Operator
+* Built custom scripts for managing secrets using Hashicorp Vault and External Secrets Operator

 ## DevOps Engineer @ Dutch Tax Office via Routz/Integreater
 ### 02/2023 - 12/2024